danielmandevu/world_company_layoff_analysis/README.md

 # world_company_layoff_analysis
-In this series, I want to analyse data for the world company layoffs for the year 2021 using MySQL.
+In this series, I want to analyse data for the world company layoffs from 2020 to 2023 using MySQL.

 1. The first step is data cleaning.
    I imported data from the excel file into the mysql database with all column field as text  because some columns e.g total_laid_off as integers were limiting the    data import.
 Null values were being ignored.
 At first I used mysql workbench to import the data from the excel file which did not go well, so I wrote a python